cds-yl/malaria-trends/README.md

 # The Malaria Project

 ## Overview
-This project was created to understand global trends of malaria using 2000 - 2016 data.
+This project was created to understand global trends of malaria using from year 2000 to latest year available data.
 To investigate if malaria is still a deadly disease, and if so, where and what is driving it?

 Trends on mortality rate and incidence rate of new cases over time were visualised.